 - If your application is selected, the first step of the interview process will be completed over the phone.
 The applicant may then be invited for an on-site interview.

-Mychal, the SLMC pharmacy director, also serves as the patient safety/leadership preceptor.
+Mychal, the SLMC pharmacy director, also serves as a patient safety/leadership preceptor.
 Mychal strives to uphold pharmacy excellence in our organization while also expanding pharmacy services.
-In the future, he hopes to add 7 day /12hr pharmacist coverage in the ER and enhance/ expand our ambulatory care services with a PGY2 in oncology & ambulatory care as well as open a specialty drug pharmacy.
+He has added 7 day /10hr pharmacist coverage in the ER this year and hopes in the future to enhance/ expand our ambulatory care services with a PGY2 in oncology & ambulatory care, as well as open a specialty drug pharmacy.

 Mychal is a native Oregonian and originally from the Klamath Falls area.
 He attended the Oregon Institute of Technology for undergraduate studies before moving up to the Northwest of Oregon to attend Oregon State/OHSU for his PharmD degree.

 Outside of the pharmacy, Mychal is happily married and has four children who take up the majority of his time and also five chickens, three cats, & one dog.
 But he still finds time to escape by sailing on the Klamath Lake, riding his 1982 Goldwing 1100 with over 120,000 miles, or snowmobiling (weather permitting).